versionize/versionize/README.md

-  --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Suppress output to console --skip-commit                        Skip commit and git tag after updating changelog and incrementing the
+  --skip-dirty                         Skip git dirty check -r|--release-as <VERSION>            Specify the release version manually --silent                             Suppress output to console --skip-commit                        Don't commit changes to the git repository --skip-tag                           Don't tag the release commit --skip-changelog                     Don't update the changelog -i|--ignore-insignificant-commits    Don't bump the version if no significant commits (fix, feat or BREAKING)
-                                       version
-  --skip-tag                           Skip git tag after making release commit -i|--ignore-insignificant-commits    Do not bump the version if no significant commits (fix, feat or BREAKING)
                                        are found
   --exit-insignificant-commits         Exits with a non zero exit code if no significant commits (fix, feat or
                                        BREAKING) are found
-  --changelog-all                      Include all commits in the changelog not just fix, feat and breaking changes --commit-suffix                      Suffix to be added to the end of the release commit message (e.g. [skip ci]) -p|--pre-release                     Release as pre-release version with given pre release label.
+  --commit-suffix                      Suffix to be added to the end of the release commit message (e.g. [skip ci]) -p|--pre-release                     Release as pre-release version with given pre release label.
   -a|--aggregate-pre-releases          Include all pre-release commits in the changelog since the last full version.
                                        Only applies when new version is stable (non pre-release).
-  --proj-version-bump-logic            [DEPRECATED] Use --find-release-commit-via-message instead.
   --find-release-commit-via-message    Use commit message instead of tag to find last release commit.
-  --tag-only                           Only works with git tags, does not commit or modify the csproj file.
+  --tag-only                           Don't read/write the version from/to project files.
+Depend on version tags only.
   --proj-name                          Name of a project defined in the configuration file (for monorepos)

 Commands: